 Informative article about the farm transfer process.
 Journal of Northeast Agriculture Farming Magazine (Sept.
 2013).

-Short and highly informative videos on many topics related to farm succession and transfer, including case studies.
+Short videos on many topics related to farm succession and transfer, including case studies.
 University of Vermont.

 - Farm Succession and Transfer: Strategies for the Junior Generation.